middletemplelibrary/history-of-the-library/README.md

 Though the Library's primary focus today is on legal materials, thanks to the more wide-ranging legal education between the 17th and 19th centuries, we also have some works on geography, topography, philosophy, theology and literature.
 It was with the establishment of the Council of Legal Education in 1852 and the introduction of compulsory examinations for the Bar in 1872 that shifted the focus of collection development towards primarily legal works.
 <br /><br />
 The way those works have been consulted through time have also changed and continue to change.
 Up until the late twentieth century legal research was still reliant on printed law reports, textbooks and journals.
 Although computers are common-place when it comes to legal research today, it was not until 1989 that a computer was introduced into the library, providing access to a library catalogue /database.
 In 2000, a full network of computers providing fuller access to legal databases and a more sophisticated library catalogue was installed.
 A new version of the online catalogue was introduced in 2014.
 E-books on iPads were integrated into the collection in the same year.
 The latest development is the integration of AI enhanced searching, which Middle Temple Library provides through resources like Lexis Protégé. <br /><br />
-Hopefully the Library will continue to evolve in response to the needs of its members as it has done so since Robert Ashley's wish for a Library that would be used by any student <strong>“whether of our owne or of any forraigne nation”</strong>.
+Hopefully the Library will continue to evolve in response to the needs of its members as it has done so since Robert Ashley's wish for a Library that could be used by any student <strong>“whether of our owne or of any forraigne nation”</strong>.

 <param ve-image